neherlab/treetime/README.md

 ```
 will reconstruct ancestral sequences at internal nodes of the input tree.
 The full list if options is available by typing `treetime ancestral -h`.
-A detailed explanation of `treetime ancestral` with examples is available at [treetime_examples/ancestral.md](https://github.com/neherlab/treetime_examples/blob/master/ancestral.md)
+A detailed explanation of `treetime ancestral` with examples is available at in [the documentation on readthedocs.org](https://treetime.readthedocs.io/en/latest/tutorials/ancestral.html).

 #### Homoplasy analysis
 Detecting and quantifying homoplasies or recurrent mutations is useful to check for recombination, putative adaptive sites, or contamination.